syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 ### Enable Dragging for NodePort

-We can dragging the nodeport using settool method.
+We can dragging the node port using set tool method.

 ![](Interaction_images/Interaction_img32.jpg)

 ### Enable Dragging for ConnectorPort

-We can dragging the connectorport using settool method.
+We can dragging the connector port using set tool method.

 ![](Interaction_images/Interaction_img31.jpg)

 ### Enable Dragging for DockPort thumb

-We can dragging the Dockport thumbs using settool method.
+We can dragging the dock port thumbs using set tool method.

 ![](Interaction_images/Interaction_img30.jpg)